-Google My Business – Google is making Google My Business more prominent than ever, which means fewer user are clicking through to the website to find business information.
+Google Business Profile – Formerly Google My Business, Google Business Profile is appearing more prominently than ever, which means fewer users are clicking through to the website to find business information.
 The phone number is in GBP, and so are other ways to contact or convert.
-If your SEO included any elements of Google My Business, it is important to include this information in your calculations and to carve out time to focus on this important platform.
+If your SEO included any elements of Google Business Profile, it is important to include this information in your calculations and to carve out time to focus on this important platform.

 Other marketing initiatives – Direct mailers, radio drops and television ads can cause more users to take to Google, which can result in a spike in organic traffic and conversions (usually coming in through the homepage).
-If you suspect any organic spikes are a result of a traditional marketing campaign, consider scrubbing the data with an advanced segment.
+If you suspect any organic spikes are a result of a traditional marketing campaign, consider accounting for that data with an advanced segment.

 How to Calculate ROI of SEO